TheRedSpy15/WhoIsHome/README.md

 # WhoIsHome
 A system designed as a learning project to monitor who is home based off a live feed from a security camera.

+Purpose: not much.
+Just for fun and learning.

 **TODO:**
 - [x] OpenCV script
 - [ ] Cascade classifiers